 Are you still there?
 This reservation session will expire and you'll be taken back to the homepage in

-The area works year around - for summer season it works 10 AM - 9 PM and for winter season 10 AM - 5 PM.
+The area works year round - for the summer season it works 10 AM - 9 PM and for winter season 10 AM - 5 PM.
 To plan a complete trip, check out the temple and head to the Garni Gorge.
-The gorge has one of the most beautiful nature wonders in Armenia - “Symphony of the Stones” basalt column formations.
+The gorge has one of the most beautiful natural wonders in Armenia - “Symphony of the Stones” basalt column formations.
 Either hike or drive down the gorge and enjoy the view!

-Despite the many challenges and attempts of destroyment throughout its long history, the monastery served not only as a spiritual place but also an educational center, which included school, library, bookstore and more.
+Despite the many challenges and attempts of destroying throughout its long history, the monastery served not only as a spiritual place but also an educational center, which included school, library, bookstore and more.

 The monastery now consists of Katoghike and St. Gregory Chapels, the rock attached vestry (gavit in Armenian), rock-cut churches and a zhamatun, a square chamber, cut into the rock.On the way to the monastery, you can see many locals selling souvenirs, dried fruit, sweet sujukh, and Armenia’s beloved pastry - huge gatas.